trealla-prolog/trealla/README.md

 ?-
 ```

-Trealla accepts as a variable any atom beginning with Unicode uppercase...
+Trealla accepts as a var any atom beginning with Unicode uppercase...

 ```console
 ?- atom_upper(δ,C).